Frequently Asked Questions

 To take courses not offered by their current school

-To complete a home school curriculum requirement
+To complete a homeschool curriculum requirement

 Yes!
 Graduates will be accepted to both two-year and four-year colleges across the country just like their Peninsula Catholic counterparts.
-Peninsula Catholic High School is proud of its 100% college acceptance rate, and we anticipate the same will be true of the graduates of SVVA.
-View a list of colleges where Peninsula Catholic graduates have been accepted.
+Peninsula Catholic High School is proud of its 100% college acceptance rate, and we hope the same will be true of the graduates of SVVA.
+View a list of where Peninsula Catholic graduates have been accepted.

 Students at SVVA follow the same credit requirements as all the high schools in the Diocese of Richmond.
-(See the table below) A graduate of SVVA would not be able to graduate any earlier than the end of their senior year in May.
+(See the table below) A graduate of SVVA will not be able to graduate any earlier than the end of their senior year in May.

 The following table reflects the requirements for the Standard Diploma (SD) and Advanced Diploma (AD).